Claims Adjuster

 If there's a rear-end collision, is the driver in the back automatically liable?
 Can "the guy in front of me stopped too suddenly" ever be a legitimate excuse?

-Asked by JessP about 11 years ago
+Asked by JessP over 11 years ago

 Well, I can never say 100% YES, every single time!
 But honestly?
 99 times out 100, yeah, I've assigned 100% liability to the rear vehicle.
 Why?
 Well, because technically if you were maintaining a safe distance for conditions, you should have been able to stop in time to avoid the collision.
 What if the guy in front of the front car stopped suddenly?
 And they were able to stop but you were not?